gabro8a/STNs-MOEA/README.md

 # STNs-MOEA
 Search Trajectory Networks for Continuous  Multi-Objective Optimisation

-R Scripts for constructing, visualising and calculating metrics of STNs of continous benchmark functions.
+Resources for constructing, visualising and calculating metrics of STNs of continous benchmark functions.

 This repository is associated with the revised version of the article: